coin-au-carre/slacking/README.md

 ```c++
 auto slack& = slack::instance();
 ```
-It might not be the recommended way but since we generally handle only one Slacking instance, it is highly convenient.
-You can refer to the example usage and  [examples/01-basic.cpp](examples/01-basic.cpp)).
+It might not be the recommended way but since we generally want to handle only Slack instance (one handle), it is highly convenient.
+You can refer to the example usage and  [examples/01-basic.cpp](examples/01-basic.cpp).

 ####Pass by reference (or by pointer)

-The recommended approach should be to pass the *Slacking* instance by reference, store it, and call the appropriate methods when needed.
+An other approach is to pass the *Slacking* instance by reference, store it, and call the appropriate methods when needed.

 ```c++
 void foo(slack::Slacking& slack) {